 8You are to go down before me to Gilgal, and behold, I will come down to you to offer burnt offerings and to sacrifice sacrifices of peace offerings: you are to wait seven days until I come to you and show you what you are to do.”

-9And so it was, that when he had turned his back to go from Samuel, God gave him another heart; and all those signs happened that day.
+9And so it was that as he turned his shoulder to go from Samuel, God changed his heart.
+And all those signs came to pass that day.

 10When they came to Gibeah, behold, a group of prophets met him, and the spirit of God rushed upon him and he prophesied along with them.

-11And it came to pass that when everyone who knew him previously saw that, behold, he prophesied with the prophets, then the people said to one another, “What is this that has happened to the son of Kish?
+11And when everyone who knew him previously saw that, behold, he prophesied with the prophets, then the people said to one another, “What is this that has happened to the son of Kish?
 Is Saul also among the prophets?”

 13When he had finished prophesying, he came to the high place.

-20So Samuel brought all the tribes of Israel near, and the tribe of Benjamin was taken.
+20So Samuel brought all the tribes of Israel near, and the tribe of Benjamin was taken by lot.

-21He brought the tribe of Benjamin near by their families, and the family of the Matrites was taken; and Saul the son of Kish was taken; but when they sought him, he could not be found.
+21Then he brought the tribe of Benjamin near by their families, and the family of the Matrites was taken; and Saul the son of Kish was taken; but when they looked for him, he could not be found.

-Yahweh answered, “Behold, he has hidden himself among the baggage.”
+22So they inquired further of Yahweh, “Is the man here yet?”
+Yahweh answered, “Behold, he has hidden himself among the equipment.”

-23They ran and fetched him there, and when he stood among the people he was higher than any of the people from his shoulders and upward.
+23So they ran and took him from there, and when he stood among the people he was taller than any of the people from his shoulders upward.

-26Saul also went to his house, to Gibeah, and the army whose hearts God had touched went with him.
+26Saul also went to his house, to Gibeah, and the valiant ones whose hearts God had touched went with him.

 27But certain sons of Belial said, “How can this man save us?”
-They despised him and brought him no present.
-But he held his peace.
+They treated him with contempt and brought him no gifts.
+But he kept silent.